What Is Order Picking? Methods & Solutions for eCommerce

-Optimize your picking processes.
+Optimize your picking process.

 picking cart

-Types of Order Picking Methods
+Types of Warehouse Picking Strategies

 To optimize picking processes and, in turn, the entire order fulfillment process, it’s important to find the picking methods and strategies that work best for your organization.

-Single Order Picking
+Single Order Picking (or Discrete Picking)

-Zone Picking
+Zone Picking (or Pick and Pass)

 Zone picking, or pick and pass, is a picking strategy in which the facility is divided into several zones and pickers are assigned to specific areas.